findy-network/findy-network.github.io/content/en/blog/multiplexer/index.md

 - polymorphism
 - modular structures

-I hope this was a help.
+I hope this was helpful.
 Until the next time, see you!